Mauritius: Official and widely spoken languages

 Language in Culinary Traditions

 Food is a universal language, and here, it’s a reflection of cultural heritage.
 Recipes are passed down through generations, often with stories tied to specific words or phrases.
-For example, the name of a dish might reveal its origins or the community that created it22.
+For example, the name of a dish might reveal its origins or the community that created it.

 When you visit a local market, you’ll hear a mix of languages as vendors describe their products.
 This multilingual exchange adds depth to the culinary experience.
 It’s not just about taste—it’s about understanding the history behind each dish.